vapaee/cards-and-tokens-white-paper/README.md

       If you are a contnet creator this is kind of album will fit you best.

       You can create collection closed albums with showing your own style in every page, customize images and colors, with a fixed amount of slots.
-The filter of this allbum will aoly allow cards made by you.
+The filter of this allbum will only allow cards made by you.

       As time goes by, you will be publishing more material, each having its own destiny and reaching a certaing level.
 Your followers will speculate with the value of your cards, trying to adquire some copies of the most promising ones to put in their collection of your album.